Helsinki-NLP/swag_transformers/README.md

 `model.config.cov_mat_rank` when using `SwagUpdateCallback`.
 If you call `model.swag.collect_model()` manually, you should also update the configuration accordingly before saving the model.

+### Restricting SWAG to certain parameters

+For `N` original parameters, SWAG requires:

+* `N` mean values (SWA, SWAG-Diag, SWAG)
+* `N` squared mean values for variances (SWAG-Diag & SWAG)
+* `max_num_models` x `N` parameters for covariance matrix estimation (SWAG)

+This means that for full SWAG, the number of parameters may easily grow e.g. ten times larger than in the baseline model.

+However, it does not always make sense to estimate the full (co)variance for all of the parameters.
+With the `module_prefix_list` option, variance estimation can be limited to certain modules of the model.
+The prefixes in the list are matched to full names of the parameters.
+For example, with BERT, `embeddings.word_embeddings.weight` would be matched by prefix `embeddings.word_embeddings` and `encoder.layer.11.output.dense.weight` by prefix `encoder.layer.11`.
+If `module_prefix_list` is provided, the mean (SWA method) is used for all parameters that do not match any of the prefixes.

+For tied parameters, you should provide the name of module that actually stored the parameters.

 ### Sampling model parameters